Davis Carriage House: History

 Charles H. Davis was born in Massachusetts, and as a young man, moved the Saginaw in 1869.
 There, he took a job as a stockyard worker in one of timber magnate Ammi W. Wright's mills.
 Wright noticed Davis, and soon promoted him to bookkeeper and then mill manager.
 Eventually, Davis bought into the form, changing its name to the Wright and Davis Sawmill.
 From there, Davis expanded his business interests into banking, railroading, and other lumber activities throughout Michigan and Minnesota.
 In 1887, Davis built a mansion on Michigan Avenue, which included a carriage house that was at the time located behind the main house, which provided space for vehicles as well as a servant's quarters.

-Davis's mansion was eventually demolished to construct what is now the Covenant Healthcare Hospital, but the carriage house remained.
+Davis's mansion was eventually demolished to construct what is now the Covenant Healthcare Hospital.
+The carriage house no longer remains.
+Razed in 2025 by Covenant Healthcare.
 In 1934, Saginaw architects James A. Spence, Sr. and Robert B. Franz redesigned the interior to convert it into a single family home, without changing the exterior.